open-access-policies/streaming/_operational_policies/op_pol_002.md

 **3.1 Device Enrollment and Management**

-All mobile devices accessing Company resources must be enrolled in mobile device management (MDM):
+- All mobile devices accessing Company resources **must** be enrolled in mobile device management (MDM) systems.
-- Mandatory MDM enrollment before accessing corporate email or applications
+- Mandatory MDM enrollment **must** be completed before accessing corporate email or applications.
-- Device compliance verification including operating system version and security patches
+- Device compliance verification **must** include operating system version and security patch validation.
-- Remote management capabilities for security configuration and policy enforcement
+- Remote management capabilities **must** be enabled for security configuration and policy enforcement.
-- Automatic enrollment for company-owned devices and voluntary enrollment for BYOD
+- Automatic enrollment **must** be implemented for company-owned devices and voluntary enrollment provided for BYOD.
-- Regular compliance scanning and remediation for non-compliant devices
+- Regular compliance scanning and remediation **must** be performed for non-compliant devices.
-- Device inventory and asset tracking for all enrolled devices

 **3.2 Security Configuration Requirements**